thiskevinwang/tk/README.md

 ### `tk tree [path]`

 List contents of directories in a tree-like format.
-Currently ignores `.` files and `node_modules`

 ## Configuration